looperecho/pyButler/README.md

 python /path/to/pybutler.py
 ```
 2. Follow the on-screen prompts to input your TMDB API key and setup your directory preferences.
+3. pyButler will scan the source directory for supported file types, and do the rest!

 ## Application Data & Configuration Files
 pyButler will create an application directory along with `config.json` and `.env` files to store your configurations.
 If you want to edit them at any time, they can be found at: